isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    sub-option code 0 and 255 mean PAD and END respectively according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
 In other words, the sub-option code values of 0 and 255 are reserved.
-Kea does, however, allow you to define sub-option codes from 0 to 255.
-If you define sub-options with codes 0 and/or 255, bytes with that value will no longer be treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.
+Kea does, however, allow users to define sub-option codes from 0 to 255.
+If sub-options with codes 0 and/or 255 are defined, bytes with that value are no longer treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.

-   Option 43 input processing (aka unpacking) is deferred so that it happens after classification.
-This means you cannot classify clients using option 43 suboptions.
+   Option 43 input processing (also called unpacking) is deferred so that it happens after classification.
+This means clients cannot be classified using option 43 suboptions.
 The definition used to unpack option 43 is determined as follows:

    - If defined at the global scope this definition is used